Learn how food brand Muddy Bites uses ShipBob’s warehouse management system to centralise fulfilment, inventory, orders, and shipments in-house.

 After testing a lot of methods, we converted a pizza shop into a production facility and called on many friends to help cut and fill cones.
 We grew quickly and needed to hire a lot more people.
 We knew we couldn’t do it by hand forever and eventually got a machine we built and designed.

-We fit 45 people in that building, including a handful of people who were just fulfilling orders.
-Even though we were doing everything ourselves in terms of picking and packing orders, we completely lacked visibility into our fulfillment operations and knew we needed to control the process.
+We fit 45 people in that building, including a handful of people who were just fulfiling orders.
+Even though we were doing everything ourselves in terms of picking and packing orders, we completely lacked visibility into our fulfilment operations and knew we needed to control the process.

 Going from Google Sheets to ShipBob’s WMS